 Izadkhast Castle has been built approximately 22 meters from the ground around it.
 This five-story building has been made of such materials as clay and wood and has accommodated a small town in itself.

 Residential buildings in this castle are also of a special type.
 These houses are designed on a slope as if they are forming a staircase.
 In fact, the roof of the lower house was used as the yard of the upper one.
 Iranian architects also implemented such a style in the architecture of Abyaneh village.
 This architectural pattern is one of the particular features of Sassanid architecture used in spaces with a limited area.

 Izadkhast Fire Temple

 This temple stands above the rest of the buildings like an icon of the castle.
-Among all the structures in the Izadkhast historical complex, it is of a significant status.
+Among all the structures in the Izadkhast historical complex, it is of significant status.
 It represents the religious beliefs of the Sassanids.
-Since the majority of the people at that particular era were known as the followers of Zoroastrianism, the presence of such fire temples in Izadkhast does not seem strange.
+Since the majority of the people in that particular era were known as followers of Zoroastrianism, the presence of such fire temples in Izadkhast does not seem strange.

 On the other hand, this indicates the presence of the priests and clerics in the castle.
 Therefore, this structure has certainly been a place where the aristocratic class passed by or resided.

 The function of Izadkhast fire temple after the Arabs’ invasion of Iran.
 They converted it to a mosque.
 Despite this change, it still remains as one of the most notable components of this historical castle.

 Another archaeological feature found in the historical monument of Izadkhast is a dam.
 The dam was built during the Sassanid era on the mouth of the river in the south of Izadkhast.
 It is listed as one of Iran’s national heritage monuments.